Common Career Mistakes and How to Avoid Them

 Stagnation

-- Get Mentoring: Find one who will provide direction, assistance, collaborations, connections, or point out areas for improvement.
+- Seek Mentoring: Find an individual mentor who can provide direction, assistance, collaborations, connections, or point out ways to improve.

-- The Future of Education: Learn additional courses, certificates or degree programs that are relevant to the profession.
+- Continuous Education: Consider taking further courses, certifications or degrees that are pertinent to the profession.

 Negativity

-Negativity isn’t a part of any workplace.
-It makes people feel uncomfortable making communication difficult, which can hinder potential for growth.
-Aside from destroying relationships with supervisors and peers, which could result in delays in professional development.
+Negativity has no place in any work environment.
+It makes employees feel uncomfortable, which makes communication difficult, which can hinder potential for growth.
+Apart from damaging relationships with supervisors and colleagues, it could result in slowing down your career.

 Tips for Refocusing Negativity

-- Be Positive: Recognize the positive aspects of the role when you’re overwhelmed
+- Be Positive: Recognize the positive aspects of your role even when you’re feeling overwhelmed

 Overcommitting Workload